 - There are 146 tanks and 6 pools with acrylic windows; There are the Rain Forest exhibit and a 16-meter waterfall. – you can watch the sea creatures in the water through the windows.

-- There are hundreds of blossom flowers, palm trees, and bananas
+- Hundreds of blossom flowers, palm trees, and bananas

 - There are scores of tanks with fish from the Amazon river, including predatory Piranhas.